afujimoto/MIVcall/README.md

-MIVcall
+##MIVcall

 A software to indetify indels in microsatellte regions

 Overview
 1. Extract reads covering microsatellte regions from a bam file
 2. Analyze repeat length
-3. Calculate likelihood using an error rate matrix, and indetificaiton of indels in microsatellte regions
+3. Calculate likelihood using an error rate matrix, and identify indels in microsatellte regions

 ## Requirement
 samtools (0.1.18 or higher)